How are patent rights registered or secured?

 Have there been any other developments?

 The UK has triggered the formal process to leave the EU.
-There is now a two-year time limit for the UK and EU to reach an agreement.
 The UK national systems for protecting patents, trademarks, registered and unregistered designs are unchanged.
-Until 2019 the UK remains a full member of the EU; EUTMs and registered Community designs (RCDs) will continue to be valid in all 28 member states including the UK.
+The UK remains a full member of the EU intellectual property regime until

 What will happen when the UK finally exits the EU is not yet decided.
 It seems likely that there will be transitional provisions allowing for existing EU-wide IP rights to transform into a continuing EU right covering the remaining 27 states and into a “new” UK right, backdated to the original EU right filing date, ensuring continuity of protection.